Protest against arrest of Mir Shakil-ur-Rahman continues

 tap to bring up your browser menu and select 'Add to homescreen' to pin the The News web appGot it!

-PESHAWAR: The journalist community on Wednesday continued the protest against the arrest of Jang/Geo Group Editor-in-Chief Mir Shakil-ur-Rahman and demanded his immediate release.
+LAHORE/RAWALPINDI/ PESHAWAR: The journalist community on Wednesday continued their protest against the arrest of Jang-Geo Group Editor-in-Chief Mir Shakil-ur-Rahman and demanded his immediate release.

-The protesters gathered outside the Daily Jang, The News and Geo TV offices.
-They were carrying banners and placards.
-They raised slogans against the detention of Mir Shakil-ur-Rahman and anti-media policy of the government.
+In Peshawar, the protesters gathered outside the Daily Jang, The News and Geo TV offices.
+They were carrying banners and placards and raised slogans against the detention of Mir Shakil-ur-Rahman and the government’s policy to gag the free media.
+Those who spoke on the occasion included Daily Jang Resident Editor Arshad Aziz Malik, Geo News Bureau Chief Shakeel Farman Ali, Shah Zaman, Imdad Ali Qazalbash, Qaiser Khan, Gulzar Khan, Gohar Ali and others.
+The speakers criticised the government for detaining Mir Shakil-ur-Rahman for the last 175 days on fabricated charges and said the government is censoring the media to deflect the attention of the public from its poor governance.
+They said that Mir Shakil-ur-Rahman and the Jang-Geo Group were being targeted by the government for promoting objectivity in journalism.
+They were also critical of NAB's role and slammed it for its selective approach.

-Those who spoke on the occasion included Daily Jang Resident Editor Arshad Aziz Malik, Shakeel Farman Ali, Shah Zaman, Imdad Ali Qazalbash, Qaiser Khan, Gulzar Khan, Gohar Ali and others.
-The speakers criticised the government for detaining Mir Shakil-ur-Rahman for the last 175 days on cooked-up charges.
+In Lahore, journalists, civil society members, office-bearers of media unions and trade union of Jang Group said that the PTI government was undermining the media freedom by keeping the editor-in-chief detained in a politically-motivated case for the last 172 days without giving any proof of the charges or making any progress in the investigations.

-They alleged that the government was following anti-media policy to deflect the attention of the public from its poor governance.
-The speakers complained that Mir Shakil-ur-Rahman and his Jang Media Group were being targeted by the government for promoting objectivity in journalism.
-They were also critical of the National Accountability Bureau (NAB) role and said it had a selective approach to actions over corrupt practices.
-The speakers said the NAB arrested Mir Shakil-ur-Rahman despite the fact that there was nothing wrong with the case, which had been used to justify his detention.
-They demanded the Supreme Court of Pakistan take notice of the case and provide justice to Mir Shakil-ur-Rahman.
+They were staging a demonstration outside the Jang offices on Wednesday at the protest strike camp of Geo, Jang and The News employees for the 150th consecutive day.
+The protesters termed it a blatant attack on media freedom and chanted slogans against the fascist PTI regime and condemned the illegal and anti-media tactics of NAB.